-- Applications where 100% of its Homeownership Affordable Housing units are either located in an AED or targeted to Low-Income Families will be scored more favorably. - If a Homeownership unit is located in an Area of Economic Distress AND targeted to Low-Income Families (80% AMI and below), do not double count it in the percentage total. - Question 22(d) Describe how you will be able to achieve the percentage listed in 22(c) based on your Application strategy and experience.
+- Question 22(c) Total total percentage of (a) and (b) on previous slide, not to exceed 100% - Will become a Performance Goal in the Assistance Agreement - If a Homeownership unit is located in an Area of Economic Distress AND targeted to Low-Income Families (80% AMI and below), count it in Question 22(b) NOT Question 22(a). - Question 22(d) Describe how you will be able to achieve the percentage listed in Question 22(c) based on your Application strategy and experience.